ArdisFoxx/drakkenheim-landing-page/README.txt

 1.0.3 - Changed compatibility to require v11, as Foundry changed the way compendium folders work in v11.
 1.0.4 - Added tokens for Petra, Ansom and Blackjack Mel, and a large number of generic tokens for use with other humanoids and monsters.
 1.0.5 - Changes Drakkenheim map to the correct one with 21 legend keys.
 Adds a brochure to the landing page to switch to Emberwood map.
 Adds shop vendors to Emberwood village map.
+Note that the gold reward values in quests will need to be double checked for the system you are running it in.
+As I'm running my Drakkenheim game in PF2e, the gold rewards may reflect that.

 The whole landing page is interactive using Monk's Active Tile Triggers.
 Features: